O2 Sensor Information

 • Distribute cryogenic storage among multiple laboratory rooms.

-If an existing laboratory does increase the use of cryogenics that exceed the threshold of 60 gallons, thus requiring a O2 sensor, please contact: [email protected] for information about obtaining an O2 sensor.
+If an existing laboratory does exceed the threshold of 60 gallons of cryogenics, thus requiring an O2 sensor, please contact: [email protected] for information about obtaining an O2 sensor.

-The following links provide information on the O2 Oxygen Sensor Specifications currently being used on campus.
+The following links provide information on the O2 Sensor Specifications currently being used throughout Columbia laboratories: PureAire Monitoring System – Oxygen Deficiency Monitor